 This course provides a historical, professional and occupational development of Diagnostic Medical Ultrasound.
 Case studies of the various Imaging Modalities and how to correlate these findings with ultrasound will be emphasized.
 The terminology used in Sonography and scanning demonstration labs are included.

-Prerequisite(s): BIO 105, PHY 125 with lab or PHY 101 with lab, MAT 119, and ENG 101 2 lecture hours per week 2 credit hours
+Prerequisite(s): BIO 105, PHY 125 with lab or PHY 101 with lab, MAT 119, ENG 101

 DMSM 101 - Patient Care